TTKVentures/TTKVentures.github.io/sbei.md

     * Equipment:  $25,000
     * Working Capital:  $50,000
 * Initial Ownership Split:  49% Entrepreneur  / 51% SBEI
-* Ownershp Transfer
+* Ownership Transfer
-    * IF:  $400,000 in Net Profit acheived.
+    * IF:  $400,000 in Net Profit achieved.
     * IF:  All SBEI investment paid back through distributions.
     * THEN:  Additional 2% of Business sold to Entrepreneur for $1.00.
     * Remaining Business available to Entrepreneur at fair-market valuations.